Troubleshoot Multi-Factor Authentication

 If you are requesting SMS messages, make sure you are not exceeding rate limits.

-If you need to remove or delete MFA from a user in my tenant
+If you need to remove or delete MFA from a user in your tenant

-If you need to remove, delete, or reset MFA for a user, you may follow the instructions here to reset MFA.
+If you need to remove, delete, or reset MFA for a user, you should reset MFA.

 If you did not receive an SMS message